apache/couchdb/share/doc/src/api/server/common.rst

 =====

 .. http:get:: /
+  :synopsis: Returns the welcome message and version information

   Accessing the root of a CouchDB instance returns meta information about the instance.
 The response is a JSON structure containing information